Kuemper sharp in return, Coyotes rally to beat Blues 3-2

 Keller tied it on a power play midway through the second, beating Binnington to the glove side with a wrist shot from the right circle.

 Binnington made some tough saves to close out the second period, but Bunting beat him in early in third on a redirect of a shot by Jakob Chychrun.

-Bunting has seven goals in 10 games since being called up from Tucson of the AHL.
+“We were prepared.
+We started the first period off well, a 2-0 lead, and we go out in the second period and we’re not aggressive anymore,” Blues coach Craig Berube said.
+“We sit back and let teams come at us, get on our heels and next thing you know, they score right away.
+Fragile.”

 UP NEXT